Flexible Work Arrangements (FWA)

 Remote Work & Hybrid Work

 Remote Work is working from home or other locations outside of the campus on a regular or varying basis.
 Hybrid work is a combination of on-campus and off-campus working.
 The university reserves the right to specify a required minimum number of weekly on-campus work days.
 This number may vary based on position type and other criteria, to include critical needs and peak academic and operational times.
-(Please refer to the On-Campus Requirements section for further information)
+(Please refer to #1 and #2 in the FWA Policy for further details.)

 A 37.5-hour (or 40-hour) work week compressed into fewer than five work days; typically, 4 days.
 This FWA type is usually offered for department wide usage for specified periods (summer months, as an example) but could be used by individuals as well.
 If it a department wide initiative, individual employees may opt out.
 Compressed work weeks can be modified or cancelled at management's discretion due to holidays or other operational and academic needs.
 Employees cannot utilize lunch periods and break time to meet work day/week hour requirements.